-The following factors will be utilized when allocating DW funds to local areas:
+The following factors will be utilized when allocating Dislocated Worker funds to Local Areas:

-FACTOR DATA SOURCE PERCENTAGE

-WEIGHT

-Insured Continued Unemployment Compensation 10%

-Unemployed Claims

-Unemployment Number of Unemployed Over 4.5% 20%

-Concentrations

-Plant Closing and # of Workers affected by WARN notices 15%

-Mass Layoff (CWDS).

-Declining Industries Employment in Industries Projected to Lose 10%

-10% of Employment Between 2012-2022

-Farmer-Rancher Employment Levels in the Agriculture 5%

-Economic Hardship Industry based upon American Community

-Survey (US Bureau of Census)

-Long-Term Number of Claimants Exhausting 17%

-Unemployment Unemployment Compensation Benefits

-Dislocated Worker Estimated Number of Dislocated Workers 23%

-[State added factor]
+FACTOR DATA SOURCE PERCENTAGE WEIGHT Insured Unemployed Continued Unemployment Compensation Claims 10% Unemployment Concentrations Number of Unemployed Over 4.5% 20% Plant Closing and Mass Layoff # of Workers affected by WARN notices (CWDS).
+15% Declining Industries Employment in Industries Projected to Lose 10% of Employment Between 2012-2022 10% Farmer-Rancher Economic Hardship Employment Levels in the Agriculture Industry based upon American Community Survey (US Census Bureau) 5% Long-Term Unemployment Number of Claimants Exhausting Unemployment Compensation Benefits 17% Dislocated Worker [State added factor] Estimated Number of Dislocated Workers 23%

-The data used to calculate the dislocated worker Local Area allocations is provided by the L&I's Center for Workforce Information and Analysis.
+The data used to calculate the Dislocated Worker Local Area allocations is provided by the L&I's Center for Workforce Information and Analysis (CWIA).

-County level data for the most recent 12-month program year is entered into the computerized formula.
+County-level data for the most recent 12-month program year is entered into the computerized formula.

 In order to provide a balanced distribution of funds, one-half of the funds are allocated on a relative share percentage basis and one-half on a proportional basis.
-Specifically, the insured unemployment, unemployment concentrations, plant closings and mass lay-off and farmer-rancher factors are calculated on a relative share percentage basis.
+Specifically, the insured unemployment, unemployment concentrations, plant closings, mass lay-off, and farmer-rancher factors are calculated on a relative share percentage basis.
 For example, the number of insured unemployed for the Local Area is divided by the statewide number of insured unemployed to determine the relative share percentage for that factor.
-Conversely, the declining industries, long-term unemployment and dislocated workers factors are calculated on a proportional percentage basis of each Local Area's civilian labor force.
-For example, the number of dislocated workers for the Local Area is divided by the civilian labor force for that Local Area to determine the percentage of dislocated workers in proportion to that area's civilian labor force.
+Conversely, the declining industries, long-term unemployment, and Dislocated Worker factors are calculated on a proportional percentage basis of each Local Area's civilian labor force.
+For example, the number of Dislocated Workers for the Local Area is divided by the civilian labor force for that Local Area to determine the percentage of Dislocated Workers in proportion to that area's civilian labor force.

 Using the Local Area data, the computerized formula calculates the Local Area's relative or proportional percentage share for each factor.
-For the relative factors, the percentage share for each Local Area is first multiplied by the percentage weight assigned to each factor and then by the statewide dislocated worker allocation figure to determine the dollar amount for each relative factor.
+For the relative factors, the percentage share for each Local Area is first multiplied by the percentage weight assigned to each factor and then by the statewide Dislocated Worker allocation figure to determine the dollar amount for each relative factor.
 For the proportional factors, the percentage share for each Local Area is totaled.
 The resulting percentage is then divided into each Local Area's proportional percentage share and then multiplied by the percentage weight assigned to each factor and then the statewide allocation to determine the Local Area dollar amount for each factor.
-The Local Area's allocation amount for each factor is then added together to determine the Local Area's total dislocated worker allocation.
+The Local Area's allocation amount for each factor is then added together to determine the Local Area's total Dislocated Worker allocation.